polterguy/phosphorusfive-dox/chapter-17.md

   set:x:/@_people/0
 ```

-To understand the details of how to create more complex conditions for your while invocations, please refer to the next chapter.
+To understand the details of how to create more complex conditions for your while invocations, please refer to the chapter covering **[if]** or branching conditions.
 However, below is an example creating a widget with each number ranging from zero to five.

 ```
 _no:int:0